code-mage/pythonTest/README.md

 1. [ ] Reverse a string.
 2. [ ] Check if string is a palindrome
 3. [ ] Merge two sorted lists -  Remember this.
 Will be useful later.
-4. [ ] Remove duplicates from sorted list - Will be revisited.
+4. [ ] Remove duplicates from list - Will be revisited.
 5. [ ] Matrix multiplication
 6. [ ] [Word Pattern](https://leetcode.com/problems/word-pattern/)